Hermann-SW/pigpio-stepper-motor/README.md

 * pin1, pin2, pin3, pin4 - pins has been connected to the driver
 * sequence - halfStepSequence or fullStepSequence.
 Default sequence = halfStepSequence
 * delayAfterStep - Delay after step.
 Default delayAfterStep = 0.0025 second
-* pos - last position (allows to start exactly where stopped)
+* pos - last position (allows to start exactly where stopped).
+Default 0.

 ## Examples
 I connect driver to 6, 13, 19, 26 pins.
 I use 28BYJ-48 stepper motor (4096 steps in halfStepSequence, 2048 steps in fullStepSequence) and ULN2003 driver.

 [keys_xyz.py](keys_xyz.py) is example to control x, y and z stepper motors (of microscope), with output of current position.
 Allows for starting exactly where stopped.
 Keys LEFT/RIGHT/UP/DOWN/NPAGE/PPAGE, and END ends script.
+See images at bottom.

 ### Clockwise rotation to 180 degrees
 ```python